Adobe says source code, customer data stolen by hackers

 The company said it had been helped by cybersecurity journalist Brian Krebs and security expert Alex Holden, who found a cache of Adobe code while probing attacks at three major U.S. data providers.

-Krebs wrote on his blog, KrebsonSecurity.com, on Thursday that the two men discovered the code while investigating breaches at Dun & Bradstreet Corp (DNB.N), Altegrity Inc's AGRTY.UL Kroll Background America Inc and Reed Elsevier's (REL.L)ELSN.AS LexisNexis Inc.
+Krebs wrote on his blog, KrebsonSecurity.com, on Thursday that the two men discovered the code while investigating breaches at Dun & Bradstreet Corp, Altegrity Inc's Kroll Background America Inc and Reed Elsevier's LexisNexis Inc.

 He said the Adobe code was on a server that he believed was used by those who hacked into LexisNexis and the others.
 The hackers offered Social Security numbers, credit report information and other highly sensitive data for sale over the Internet and had access inside the companies' websites through hacked computers, Krebs said.